jd-coderepos/llms4subjects/gnd-howto/README.md

 This readme provides the instructionss to obtain the GND Sachbegriff (subject heading) authority records.
 E.g., file named as `authorities-gnd-sachbegriff_dnbmarc_20240213.mrc.xml`.

-### Instructions to download the latest GND Sachbegriff file
+### I. Instructions to download the latest GND Sachbegriff file

 Since the GND is periodically updated, you can follow the following steps to obtain the latest GND Sachbegriff authority records.